alby13/py_z80_windows/README.md

-# Py_Z80
+# Py_Z80 for Windows Command Prompt and Python 3.10+

 Py_Z80 is a Z80 CPU emulation written in Python.
+I decided to try to get this emulator working in my Windows environment with a modern version of Python (3.10.6)

+Currently the program runs and the commands are able to be used.

 Also included is a machine language monitor allowing the user to dump memory, disassemble memory, dump registers and single step machine code.